If your child is going to be absent from or late to school, please contact Lori Briscoe in the attendance office at email@example.com.

 School Day Hours

-- Students who are not seated by 8:45 am are considered late to school.
+- Students who are not seated in their first-period classes by 8:30 am are considered late to school.

 Tardy to School or Class